pedroallenrevez/eigen-challenge/README.md

   ];
   ```
 - `ruff` tested and used ruff to lint the codebase, instead of `autoflake8` which ended up being much faster.
+- `redis.json` - how to use redis JSON database to store documents, and redis-insight to inspect the database
+  - look at `eigen/db.py` for a simple API demonstration